Clipped Wings (1953 film)

 Clipped Wings is a 1953 comedy film starring The Bowery Boys.
 The film was released on August 14, 1953, by Allied Artists and is the thirty-first film in the series.

 Plot

 The boys' friend, Dave Moreno, is being held for treason by the U.S. Air Force.
 Slip and Sach go to headquarters to help Dave, but mistakenly enlist.
-Sach is also mistakenly assigned to a WAF barracks.
+Sach, due to a clerical error, is also mistakenly assigned to a WAF barracks.
 When the boys finally do visit Dave he tells them he does not need help, as he is secretly being used to capture enemy agents.
-Undeterred by Dave's words, the boys continue to investigate and Slip and Sach wind up airborne.
+Undeterred by Dave's words, Slip and Sach continue to investigate and wind up airborne, unable to pilot the plane.
 Good luck allows them to land safely, just where the spies are hiding out.
 They capture the spies and Dave's true mission is revealed.